stewones/angular-morris/src/doc/partials/readme.md

 ---
 ### Development

 - install node and bower on your environment
-- cd to development folder and clone repo
+- cd to your desired folder and clone `angular-morris-chart` repository

 ```sh
 $ git clone https://github.com/stewones/angular-morris-chart
 $ cd angular-morris-chart
 ```

-- install project dependencies
+- install all project dependencies

 ```sh
 $ npm install
 $ bower install
 ```

-- serve with live reload
+- serve lib/docs with live reload

 ```sh
 #this serves docs on `http://localhost:3000` with live reload
 $ gulp serve
 ```

-- serve on distribution mode
+- serve lib/docs on distribution mode

 ```sh
 #same above but with minified sources for distribution